MahmoudALNasra/Website_craweler_analysis/read.md

-readme_content = """# 🚀 Master Website Analysis & Extraction Toolkit
+🚀 Master Website Analysis & Extraction Toolkit

 A blazing-fast, multi-threaded Python suite designed to run entirely within [Google Colab](https://colab.research.google.com/).
 It connects directly to your Google Sheets to perform high-speed email extraction and deep technical analysis on thousands of business websites concurrently.